wearewondrous/drupal-8-best-practices/README.md

 ### Naming things

-It is a no brainer, but may it be said anyway: always name everything in one language.
+This is a no brainer, but may it be said anyway: *always name everything in one language*.
 All your node types, all your fields, every configuration, every form key needs to be in one language (preferably english).
 From this you start using translations.

 Even if there are no other languages - stick to it.
 Thinking about what a field may correctly be called in an other language makes you reflect on the actual usage.